RL in Name Only? Analyzing the Structural Assumptions in RL post-training for LLMs: Introduction

-In this work, we critically examine the foundations of applying RL to LLM post-training through the lens of the specific MDP formulation that has been popularly used to model LLMs as agents ~\cite{guo2025deepseek}.
-Under this formulation, each state is a sequence of previously generated tokens, transitions are deterministic concatenations of tokens, rewards are assigned only at the terminal state based on external verification of correctness, and the credit assignment problem is short-circuited by effectively dividing this terminal reward equally among the tokens (actions).
-These structural assumptions sharply distinguish the setting from the general MDP framework typically considered in RL leading to wrong intuitions.
+In this work, we critically examine the foundations of applying RL to LLM post-training through the lens of the specific MDP formulation that has been popularly used to model LLMs ~\citep{guo2025deepseek}.
+Under this formulation, each state is a sequence of previously generated tokens, transitions are deterministic concatenations of tokens, rewards are assigned only at the terminal state based on external verification of correctness, and the credit assignment problem is short-circuited by effectively dividing this terminal reward across all tokens (or actions) equally.
+These structural assumptions sharply distinguish the setting from the general MDP framework typically considered in RL, characterizing it instead as a contextual bandit problem.
+In this view, the input prompt serves as the context, while the generation of a complete sequence, comprising both intermediate and solution tokens, represents the pulling of a single arm from a vast space of possible responses.
+The quality of the selected arm is defined solely by an external verifier based on the solution's correctness.
+Consequently, token generation acts as the constructive formation of an arm rather than a navigation through an environment with intermediate state changes.

 Our contributions are twofold.
-Firstly, we theoretically show that under these structural assumptions, making reinforcement learning methods post-training is somewhat redundant.
-By decoupling and simplifying the GRPO objective for trajectories labeled as positive (correct solutions) and negative (incorrect solutions), we demonstrate that iterative supervised fine-tuning (SFT) guided by an external verifier yields comparable performance.
-This equivalence implies that RL might not be imparting genuinely novel reasoning capabilities to the LLM but rather leveraging latent capabilities inherent within the pretrained models.
+Firstly, we theoretically show that under these structural assumptions, the GRPO objective naturally collapses into an on-policy variant of iterative filtered SFT.
+By decoupling and simplifying the GRPO objective for trajectories labeled as positive (correct solutions) and negative (incorrect solutions), we demonstrate that on-policy variant of iterative supervised fine-tuning (SFT) guided by an external verifier yields comparable performance.
+This equivalence highlights that the core value of RL in this regime lies in on-policy exploration and outcome-based filtering rather than temporal credit assignment.
+The method effectively performs a search over the base model's solution space, which is then distilled into the policy via SFT-style updates.
+This further implies that current RL methods may not be imparting genuinely novel reasoning capabilities, but are instead strategically leveraging and refining capabilities already inherent within the pretrained models \cite{yue2025does}.